 Today, science raises the urgent question of the need for interaction between branches of state power as the basis for its effective functioning.
-For example, A. Pekhnyk notes: "The establishment of a legal state capable of ensuring effective and democratic governance and guaranteeing civil rights and freedoms largely depends on the organization of political power, its differentiation (division) into separate branches (industries) that restrain and balance each other, as well as interact on the basis of rules stipulated by the Constitution and laws, for the sake of achieving general social goals [21, p.
+For example, A. Pekhnyk notes: "The establishment of a legal state capable of ensuring effective and democratic governance and guaranteeing civil rights and freedoms largely depends on the organization of political power, its differentiation (division) into separate branches (industries) that restrain and balance each other, as well as interact on the basis of rules stipulated by the Constitution and laws, for the sake of achieving general social goals" [44, p.
 37].
-This is also emphasized by Y. Moskalchuk, indicating that "it is important to focus attention on adhering to a certain system of separation of powers in compliance with the principles of interdependence, interaction, and historical determinism" [18, p.
+This is also emphasized by Y. Moskalchuk, indicating that "it is important to focus attention on adhering to a certain system of separation of powers in compliance with the principles of interdependence, interaction, and historical determinism" [7, p.
 16].
-In this aspect, the statement that "the main requirements of the separation of powers are the separation and independence of certain types of state bodies from each other, delimited by functional characteristics, a clear definition of their special powers and legal forms of activity, their mutual influence, mutual balance, mutual restraint and mutual control" is correct[11, p.
+In this aspect, the statement that "the main requirements of the separation of powers are the separation and independence of certain types of state bodies from each other, delimited by functional characteristics, a clear definition of their special powers and legal forms of activity, their mutual influence, mutual balance, mutual restraint and mutual control" is correct [3, p.
 168].
-Therefore, in our opinion, it is correct to state in the literature on this subject: "Since the state power is unified, its branches must constantly interact" [2, p.
+Therefore, in our opinion, it is correct to state in the literature on this subject: "Since the state power is unified, its branches must constantly interact" [45, p.
 10].
 In this regard, the Constitutional Court of Ukraine in its decisions focused on the following: "The exercise of state power on the basis of its division into legislative, executive and judicial means, first of all, the independent exercise by each state authority of its functions and powers.
-This does not exclude the interaction of state authorities, including the provision of necessary information, participation in the preparation or consideration of a certain issue, etc."[22] that the division of state power reflects the functional specificity of each of the state authorities, provides not only for the demarcation of their powers, but also for interaction, a system of mutual checks and balances aimed at ensuring their interaction; in addition, ensuring the implementation of the principle of separation of powers is a guarantee of the unity of state power, an important prerequisite for stability, maintaining public peace and harmony in the state (paragraphs two and four of subparagraph 4.1 of paragraph 4 of the motivational part of the Decision of April 1, 2008 No. 4-rp/2008) [3].
+This does not exclude the interaction of state authorities, including the provision of necessary information, participation in the preparation or consideration of a certain issue, etc." [46] that the division of state power reflects the functional specificity of each of the state authorities, provides not only for the demarcation of their powers, but also for interaction; in addition, ensuring the implementation of the principle of separation of powers is a guarantee of the unity of state power, an important prerequisite for stability, maintaining public peace and harmony in the state (paragraphs two and four of subparagraph 4.1 of paragraph 4 of the motivational part of the Decision of April 1, 2008 No. 4-rp/2008) [47].

 Thus, it can be argued that the principle of separation of powers in no way denies, but, on the contrary, ensures the unity of state power through the interaction of branches of power on the basis of a system of checks and balances.
+It should be seen as a balancing act (balances) based on the principle of cooperation and mutual control based on the division into separate branches, within which powers are distributed between different bodies [48, p.
+470].
 Therefore, in the implementation of the classical theory of the separation of state powers, an approach is defined regarding the need for interaction between branches of government to achieve the most effective exercise of state power.